 The design department will reach out to you in case they need any help.

-Yes you will have guessed from many of our comments within Soulbot that we went to the Twisted Wheel from its earliest days to the final last night.
-But not each and every week otherwise we would have burned out long ago instead of still being here to tell the tale.
+You may have guessed from many of our comments within Soulbot that we went to the Twisted Wheel from its earliest days and visited again on the final last night.
+Not every week, of course, otherwise we would have burned out long ago instead of still being here to tell the tale.